Connect to Nature

 Craving an opportunity to zone out, connect with what’s going on in the “now” that exists outside your device screens, take in some fresh air and maybe even learn something new about yourself?
 Enter forest bathing, a therapeutic experience that anyone and everyone can enjoy.

-Forest bathing, originally known as shinrin-yoku, was coined in Japan in the 1980s as a preventive health care practice to combat stress, insomnia, depression and more.
-Also known as forest therapy, this activity is a way to slow down and connect with each of your senses.
-What you see, hear, smell and feel is an entirely different experience when you let everything that’s happening in a refreshing greenspace wash over you.
-Forest bathing connects people to nature, but did you know paper connects you to nature too?
+Forest bathing, originally known as shinrin-yoku, was coined in Japan in the 1980s as a preventive healthcare practice to combat stress, insomnia, depression and more.
+Also known as forest therapy or nature bathing, this activity is a way to slow down and connect with each of your senses.
+What you see, hear, smell and feel is an entirely different experience when you let everything that’s happening in a refreshing green space wash over you.

 “It’s really about being present in the present moment.”